NTNU-import-magic/Codebook/README.md

 # NTNU_import_magic's  Codebook
 The codebook repository for team NTNU_import_magic.
 Furthur tutorial of LaTeX and detailed information is currently WIP.

+Special thanks to [NCTU_Fox](https://github.com/NCTU-PCCA/NCTU_Fox) for the template of this codebook.

 # Install

 - Download and Install *[思源黑體](https://www.beforafter.org/blog/source-han-sans-font)*